turgu1/maison/Readme.md

 ## Usage on battery power

-The Maison framework can be tailored to use Deep Sleep when on battery power, throught the *DEEP_SLEEP* [feature](#feature-mask).
+The Maison framework can be tailored to use Deep Sleep when on battery power, through the *DEEP_SLEEP* [feature](#feature-mask).

 In this context, the finite state machine will cause a call to the `ESP.deep_sleep()` function at the end of each of its processing cycle (function `Maison::loop()`) to put the processor in a dormant state.
 The deep sleep duration, by default, is set to 5 seconds before entry to the states *PROCESS_EVENT*, *WAIT_END_EVENT*, *END_EVENT* and *HOURS_24*; it is 3600 seconds for *WAIT_FOR_EVENT*.

 If the deep sleep feature is enabled, the call to `Maison::loop()` never return to the caller as the processor will reset after the deep sleep period.

-It is expected that a hardware interrupt will wake up the device to signifiate the arrival of a new event.
+It is expected that a hardware interrupt will wake up the device to indicate the arrival of a new event.
 If it's not the case, it will be then be required to modulate the amount of time to wait for the next *WAIT_FOR_EVENT* state to occurs.
 This must be used with caution as it will have an impact on the battery capacity.

 The application process can change the amount of seconds for the next deep sleep period using the `Maison::set_deep_sleep_wait_time()` function.
 This can be called inside the application `process_state()` function before returning control to the framework.